japila-books/apache-spark-internals/docs/storage/MemoryStore.md

 putIteratorAsBytes...FIXME

-putIteratorAsBytes is used when BlockManager is requested to xref:storage:BlockManager.adoc#doPutIterator[doPutIterator].
+putIteratorAsBytes is used when BlockManager is requested to storage:BlockManager.md#doPutIterator[doPutIterator].

 == [[remove]] Dropping Block from Memory